ciscops/ansible-ssm-upgrade/README.md

 # ansible-ssm-upgrade
-This ansible playbook provides automation to upgrade your Cisco Smart Software Manager On-Prem to your desired verson.
+This ansible playbook provides automation to upgrade your Cisco Smart Software Manager On-Prem to your desired version.

 ## Prerequisites
 The following tools will need to be installed on your system: